ortus-boxlang/boxlang-docs/language/classes/README.md

 ## Classes and Instances

 In Object-Oriented programming we define **classes** which are abstract descriptions of a category or type of thing; a blueprint.
-In our case, we will call them components and it defines what properties and functions all objects \(instances\) of that type have.
+In our case, we will call them classes and it defines what properties and functions all objects \(instances\) of that type have.
 You can consider them to be a blueprint of your object representation.
 They should have a distinct job and a **single** responsibility \(if possible\), try to avoid creating God objects.

 > In object-oriented programming, a God object is an object that knows too much or does too much.
 The God object is an example of an anti-pattern.
 A common programming technique is to separate a large problem into several smaller problems \(a divide and conquer strategy\) and create solutions for each of them. - [https://en.wikipedia.org/wiki/God\_object](https://en.wikipedia.org/wiki/God_object)